veselfil/gnucash-budgets/docs/CONNECTOR-API.md

 #### This approach would mean

-* More development on the main app part
+* Main app development logic
-  * All transactions are acquired from adapter service &rarr; main app adds them to some internal "queue" (database table probably) &rarr; show them to the user
+  * All transactions which are acquired from adapter service will be put in some database table with un-categorized expense state and when user wants to see un-categorized expenses just show him expenses with corresponding state
-  * It needs to write to the database which expenses are categorized
+  * When user categorizes an expense it is moved from un-categorized state to categorized one
+  * Main application only gets new data (from adapters) based on continuation-token logic (older and un-categorized data are already in the database table from earlier)
-* Implementing caching (to database) in adapter services
+* Implementing continuation-token in adapter services
-  * To not parse all mails with every call
-  * To not call Bank API to get all expenses every time
+  * When there isn't a token &rarr; adapter sends back all data
+  * When there is a token &rarr; adapter sends back only part of data based on the input in continuation-token

 #### Benefits

 * Simpler initial setup of adapter services
-  * Read all the data &rarr; cache them &rarr; send them to the caller
+  * Read the data (either all or based on continuation token) &rarr; send them to the caller
-* Less complexity without push/pull provider
+* Much less complexity without push/pull provider

 #### Cons

-* Not so simple development of the main app
-  * Getting all data from adapter services and needing to do the rest of the work with it
-  * Remembering which expenses are categorized already
-    * Having some internal "queue" (database table probably) of non-categorized expenses (to show to the user)
-    * With every call application would need to compare data in non-categorized table and incoming data
-* Bigger resource utilization
-  * Data are send multiple times from adapter to main app
-* Using database for caching in adapter services
-  * To not call Bank API to get all expenses every time but only new ones
-  * To not parse all mails but only new ones
+* Implementing continuation-tokens and special table to remember all expenses (and not having it in messaging queue)
+  * **This is also a good thing because we will only have 1 database for the whole app**

 ### 2. Push/Pull model